7 Google Trends Alternatives & Competitors (2022)

 Treendly offers two paid packages — the Starter package for $99/year and an Enterprise plan (they do not list this pricing on their website, you have to request a quote).
 If you’re going to use Treendly, you’re better off choosing the Enterprise package because there are some limitations with the Starter plan.
 For example, the Starter plan only lets you track 25 trends and does not grant access to custom reports.
 So this option may suit large organizations but it may not work for every team’s budget.

 Meet Glimpse is a subscription-based newsletter that delivers upcoming trend information to your inbox once a month.
 They have three newsletter offerings depending on how much trend information you want.
-For example, the free newsletter includes data on two trends, while the most upgraded option includes data and insights on 15 trends.
+For example, the free newsletter includes data on two trends, while the highest tier includes data and insights on 15 trends.
 Plus, users who choose the top-tier plan receive trends emails earlier than other users so they have access to that data first.